 CU Boulder graduates continue to Be Boulder as they enter the workforce or begin their graduate school education.
 With their hands-on experience, world-class education, and the ability to think critically, globally, and creatively, our graduates benefit from a strong salary potential, high employment rates, and the opportunity to find and excel in a career they are passionate about.

-• 91% of graduates were employed or in graduate school within six months of graduation.
+• 90% of CU Boulder graduates were employed or in graduate school within six months of graduation.

-• $50,000 median starting salary for graduates with a bachelor’s degree
+• $50,000 median starting salary for CU Boulder graduates with a bachelor’s degree

-• $89,900 median career salary for graduates with a bachelor’s degree
+• $89,900 median career salary for CU Boulder graduates with a bachelor’s degree

-Live in spectacular surroundings and learn in a campus environment full of extraordinary opportunities.
+Live in spectacular surroundings and learn in an environment full of extraordinary opportunities.
 Come to CU Boulder and discover who you can be.

 Community & Student Life